SichangHe/fedcampus_pres/outreach/flwr_summit_2024/outline.md

 # Flower Summit FedCampus Talk Outline (Second Half)

-- The FedCampus project
+Meet with Prof Lane:

+- 12min + 3min Q&A
-    - …
+- focus on ourself
-- The FedCampus App
+- problem - solution - evaluation
+- poster: with 5min video

+---

+## Talk Outline

+- How to access training data
-    - Technical requirements
+    - Data flow
+- How to train models: FedKit
     - Support Android + iOS
-        - Avoid app update for deploying changes
+    - App updates for model changes
-        - Good user experience
+    - User experience
-    - Design
-        - Data flow
+- When to train models
     - Foreground processing

-        - Flutter UI
-- From The FedCampus to FedKit
-    - Cross-platform FL
-    - MLOps
-    - Efficient training
+---

+## Poster Outline

 - FedKit: FL SDK for FedCampus
     - FL operations on top of Flower
         - Why the Flower framework